 This major combines a wide scope of studies with concentration on the skills of textual analysis.
-Liberal Studies majors learn to discover the structure of meaning in accounts of facts in history and social science texts, in literary plots of imaginative possibilities, in theories of natural and social science, and in the abstract arguments of philosophy.
+Liberal Studies majors learn to discover the structure of meaning in accounts of facts in history and social science texts, in literary plots of imaginative possibilities, in theories of natural and social science, and in philosophical reflections on the assumptions and methods of the arts and sciences.
 Requirements in history, social science, literature, and philosophy also ensure a global perspective on what it means to become a liberally educated person.